-Any significant floating debris or "hazard" seen on the water shall be reported to Race Control immediately.
-A Safety Boat shall be deployed to clear the water and if necessary racing may be suspended.
+Any significant floating debris or "hazard" seen on the water shall be reported to Race Control (Neil or Jurgen) immediately, and the Chief Umpire notified.
+A Safety Boat shall be deployed to clear the water and if necessary the Chief Umpire may suspend racing.